-The decrease in the incidence of COVID cases in the month of February made it possible for K-6 elementary schools to finally reopen.
+The decrease in the incidence of COVID cases in the month of February made it possible for K-6 elementary schools to finally reopen, and we started the transition towards a hybrid model.
 We surveyed our parents and we received 8,931 responses.
-57.7% of the parents completing the survey indicated that they wanted their child to continue with Distance Learning, while 42.3% of them wanted for their child to participate in in-person instruction.
+57.7% of the parents completing the survey indicated that they wanted their child to continue with Distance Learning, mostly due to health reasons.
+About 42.3% of them wanted their child to participate in in-person instruction.
 The planning process to reopen our elementary schools started in mid-February.
 A total of 1537 3rd-6th elementary students returned on March 8, 2021 for in-person instruction, and a total of 707 TK-Gr.
 2 students returned on March 15.
-The hybrid-model schedules for elementary schools include recess for students, morning and afternoon breaks, and 60 minutes of office hours and planning time at the end of the workday.
-Elementary students participating in in-person instruction attend school from 8:00 a.m.-2:30 p.m. for a minimum of two days a week (e.g. Group A on Tuesday/Wednesday and Group B on Thursday/Friday).
-On Monday, students participate in distance learning
+The reopening process required some logistics, but it was successfully implemented.
+We visited all of the sites during reopening day, and parents talked very favorably about the process, and its smooth implementation.
+We also talked to our elementary students, who were very excited to return to in-person instruction, meet their peers, and regain a sense of normalcy.
+The local media also visited our district during reopening day, and they highlighted the efforts made by our district to reopen our schools and provide in-person instruction to the best extent possible.
+Over 75% of our parents completing the end-of-year survey also welcomed the district's efforts this year to offer in-person instruction, and they believed that it was done in a successful way.

-(both synchronously and asynchronously) unless they present acute needs, in which case they are also invited to come to school.
-While our hybrid model calls for in-person learning on two weekdays, to the extent possible we try to bring our most vulnerable students to the classroom daily (whenever possible).
-This includes our students with special needs, newcomer students, foster youth, homeless students, and those who have experienced the most dramatic learning loss.
+The hybrid-model schedules for elementary schools were very rigorous.
+Schedules incorporated time allocated for all the different academic areas, intervention, recess, morning and afternoon breaks, and 60 minutes of office hours and planning time for teachers at the end of the workday.
+Elementary students participating in in-person instruction would attend school from 8:00 a.m. to 2:30 p.m. for a minimum of two days a week (e.g. Group A on Tuesday/Wednesday and Group B on Thursday/Friday).
+On Monday, students participated in distance learning (both synchronously and asynchronously) unless they were students with acute needs, in which case they were also invited to come to school.
+While our hybrid model called for in-person learning on two weekdays, to the extent possible, we tried to bring our students back to the classroom as many days as possible.
+Parents were appreciative of this effort, as they shared with us during our meetings.
+Many parents indicated that in other surrounding districts the opportunities for students to attend classes almost daily was much more restricted.
+Overall, the implementation of the hybrid-model schedules for elementary schools was very successful.